YiMihi/elm-with-jwt/authentication-in-elm-intro-to-elm-and-calling-an-api.md

 It's important to remember that the `update` function's type is `Msg -> Model -> (Model, Cmd Msg)`.
 This means that all branches of the `case` statement _must_ return the same type.
 If any branch does not return a tuple with a model and a command, a compiler error will occur.

 Nothing changes in the `view`.
 We altered the `GetQuote` onClick function logic, but everything that we've written in the HTML works fine with our updated code.
+This concludes our basic API integration for the first half of this tutorial.
 Try it out!
+In part two, we'll tackle adding users and authentication.

 #### Aside: Reading Compiler Type Errors